connxio/docs/docs/integrations/transformation/code-components.md

 #### Step 6

-When the code component is zipped and ready for testing, you upload it exactly as described in [Uploading your component](#uploading-your-component) section.
-The upload dialog and drag-and-drop both supports .dll and .zip files and will recognize which type you are uploading based on the filetype.
+When the code component is zipped and ready for testing, you upload it exactly as described in the [Uploading your component](#uploading-your-component) section.
+The upload dialog and drag-and-drop both support .dll and .zip files and will recognize which type you are uploading based on the filetype.

 >Note: Other compressed filetypes like .rar or .7z are not supported at this time.